Trend Following And Momentum Strategies On Bitcoin (Crypto) – Capturing The Trend (Free Bitcoin Trading Strategies)

 By using simple moving averages, you manage to beat “buy and hold”/HODL.
 Trend following strategies work in bitcoin.
 We test three (and free) profitable bitcoin strategies – both trend following and momentum.

 The most important prey in the market for trend followers is movement – either up or down.
 The upside movement can create enormous returns, but the downside is also substantial.
 However, even simple strategies can limit the downside, as shown in this article.

-As a trader, you need to open and flexible and avoid confirmation biases.
+As a trader, you need to be open and flexible and avoid confirmation biases.
 We own bitcoins, but we don’t have specific bullish or bearish convictions.
-However, we are careful with cryptocurrencies because they don’t produce any tangibles, which is one of the main drivers by the magic of compounding:
+However, we are careful with cryptocurrencies because they don’t produce any tangibles, which is one of the main drivers of the magic of compounding:

-This article contains no opinions on bitcoin, but we put forward some very simple ideas on how you can potentially trade bitcoin as short-term strategies.
+This article contains no opinions on bitcoin, but we put forward some very simple ideas on how you can potentially trade bitcoin as a short-term strategy.
 In this article, we test BTC-USD.

 Trend following strategies in Bitcoin: